Formatting Tips on MS Word for Dissertations

 - Put your cursor where you want to insert your footnote/endnote.

-- On the References Ribbon, in the Footnotes Group, click on ‘Insert Footnote’ or ‘Insert Endnote’ as per your requirement.
+- On the References Ribbon, in the Footnotes Group, click on ‘Insert Footnote’ or ‘Insert Endnote’.

 #2 Using Cross-References